sethryder/ecs-single-task-autoscaling/README.md

 ### ecs_lambda_terminate_instance.py

 This function checks the termination queue for instances that are ready to be terminated.
-Before sending the OK for termination it will check to make sure the instance has succesfully been deregistered from the ELB.
+Before sending the OK for termination it will check to make sure the instance has successfully been deregistered from the ELB.
 Once it determines that it is no longer registered to the ELB it will tell the Autoscaling Group that it is OK to terminate the instance.

 ##### Setup
-1. Create a new Lamba functon (we will name it **ecsLambdaTerminateInstance** in our example) but you can name it what you want.
+1. Create a new Lambda function (we will name it **ecsLambdaTerminateInstance** in our example) but you can name it what you want.
 2. Attach the **lambda_autoscale_ecs** role to the function.
-2. Create a Cloudwatch event (using Rules) that will run the function every minute.
+2. Create a CloudWatch event (using Rules) that will run the function every minute.
-  1. You can see the [Cloudwatch Docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchEvents.html) for creating the event.
+  1. You can see the [CloudWatch Docs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchEvents.html) for creating the event.
   2. To set the config options, use **Configure Input** and select **Constant (JSON text)**.
   3. Use the following JSON to set your options, replacing with your actual cluster information (including the ELB that is in front of the service).:
 ```